-- If the minor is less than 15 years old and the processing activity is based on consent, the lawfulness of the processing activity is subject to requirement of a double consent, the consent of the minor and that of the holder of parental rights. - The DPA allows derogation from GDPR rights granted under Articles 15, 16, 18, 19, 20 and 21 where they render impossible or seriously impair processing of personal data by public archive services for archival purposes in the public interest in accordance with existing relevant French laws. - No requirements for the appointment of a DPO, beyond GDPR provisions. - The French DPA does not provide for special laws relating to employment, however, there is no legal basis for processing criminal record background checks.
+- If the minor is less than 15 years old and the processing activity is based on consent, the lawfulness of the processing activity is subject to requirement of a double consent, the consent of the minor and that of the holder of parental rights. - The DPA allows derogation from GDPR rights granted under Articles 15, 16, 18, 19, 20 and 21 where they render impossible or seriously impair processing of personal data by public archive services for archival purposes in the public interest in accordance with existing relevant French laws. - No requirements for the appointment of a DPO, beyond GDPR provisions. - The French DPA does not provide for special laws relating to employment.
+However, there is no legal basis for processing criminal record background checks, except in limited specific situations authorised by law.